Hausdorff dimensions of perturbations of a conformal iterated function system via thermodynamic formalism: Directions to further research

 \section{Directions to further research}

-This section concludes this paper by presenting a small sample of problems and research directions, which we hope will partially illustrate the wide scope awaiting future exploration.
+We conclude the main body of our paper by presenting a sample of problems and research directions, which we hope will partially illustrate the wide scope awaiting future exploration.

 We speculate that the key ideas behind our our basic perturbation result, Theorem \ref{theoremoperatorequation}, might apply more generally.
-For instance, it would be interesting to leverage our perturbation theorem or some variant thereof to analyze other functionals that arise in the study of dynamical systems and perturbations thereof.
+For instance, it would be interesting to leverage our perturbation theorem or some variant thereof to analyze other functionals that arise in the study of dynamical systems and stochastic processes, and perturbations thereof.

-With a view to developing asymptotic expansions that lie beyond the scope of this paper, here are three concrete CIFSes for which our methods do not directly apply: \begin{itemize} \item The co-Cantor similarity IFS described in Example \ref{examplecocantor}. \item The CIFS $u_n: x \mapsto (1 + x^n)2^{-n}$ for $n \in \N$, described in Example \ref{exampleNotPACIFS}. \item The prime alphabet Gauss CIFS: $u_p: x \mapsto (p + x)^{-1}$ for primes $p$ \end{itemize} It may be the case that it is impossible to develop an asymptotic expansion for the last example above, which is an OSC PACIFS unlike the previous two examples.
+With a view to developing asymptotic expansions that lie beyond the scope of this paper, here are three concrete CIFSes for which our methods do not directly apply: \begin{itemize} \item The co-Cantor similarity IFS described in Example \ref{examplecocantor}. \item The CIFS $u_n: x \mapsto (1 + x^n)2^{-n}$ for $n \in \N$, described in Example \ref{exampleNotPACIFS}. \item The prime alphabet Gauss CIFS: $u_p: x \mapsto (p + x)^{-1}$ for primes $p$. \end{itemize} It may be the case that it is impossible to develop an asymptotic expansion for the last example above, which is an OSC PACIFS unlike the previous two examples.

 It is natural to attempt a generalization of our results in \6\ref{subsectionquasigeom} where we studied alphabets that were quasi-geometric (e.g. Fibonacci) sequences to the broader class of \emph{constant-recursive sequences}, i.e. sequences satisfying a linear recurrence with constant coefficients.
 One could consider holonomic or $P$-recursive sequences, $k$-automatic sequences, or $k$-regular sequences.
 It would be interesting to precipitate connections with ideas familiar to {\it analytic combinatorics} and {\it analysis of algorithms} communities.
 Perhaps investigating the coefficient numerology in the asymptotic expansions studied in this paper will lead more directly to such links.